 In a past post we said, “Happy agents are compliant agents.”
 We stand by the premise.
 Staying in compliance with all regulations, including PCI and TCPA, keeps your company in the black and customers satisfied.

-Call recording facilitates compliance by storing conversations between agents and customers—it’s an audible and sometimes transcribed document that can be referred to, as needed—useful in case of a liability complaint.
+Call recording storage facilitates compliance by storing conversations between agents and customers—it’s an audible and sometimes transcribed document that can be referred to, as needed—useful in case of a liability complaint.